carlhenrikrolf/microtonOS/README.md

 - Surge XT

 Background programs include:
-- Qjackctl and a2jmidid (for routing MIDI and audio)
+- Pipewire, Qjackctl, and a2jmidid (for routing MIDI and audio)
 - Blueman (for MIDI bluetooth connectivity)
 - MTS-ESP (for tuning)